-But to row a gondola for yourself is a completely different experience.
+But rowing a gondola for yourself is a completely different experience.

 A gondola lesson starts at a marina in the non-touristy Cannaregio sestiere.
 Real Venetians live here and there are no gondolas in the canals – just working boats used for daily life, moving cargo or picking up trash.

 The boat is a batellina that’s similar to a gondola.
 You row standing up, just like a gondola.

 Learn to use the oars and keep your balance (which isn’t easy!), then practice rowing around the local canals.
 Lastly, you head out into the lagoon to try your newfound skills.